pantheon-systems/documentation/source/content/guides/backups/05-code-archives-backups-log.md

 contenttype: [guide]
 ---

-This section provides information on your code archives and your Backups log.
+This section provides information on your code archives and your Backup Log.

 ## Code Archives